Creating Lists for Email Sends

 3. Prepare your CSV with your list members or subscribers.

-4. Select your list to import; remember, it must be A CSV.
-When this is pulled in, the import tool will also ask for a template.
+4. Select your list to import using 'Choose File'; remember, it must be a CSV.
+(When this is pulled in, the import tool will also ask for a template.
 Most of the time users do not have a template, and it isn't necessary to have one.
 A template simply allows you to save all of the information you're about to do in steps 5 and 6 so that you can skip making all of those selections next time.
-Templates only work if you're importing to the exact same list over and over again.
+Templates only work if you're importing to the exact same list over and over again.)

-8. Navigate back to the Lists page under Campaigns.
+8. Navigate back to the 'List' page under 'Campaigns'

 Here you'll find that the list has completed the import process, and there are 4 subscribers in the list.